vyaspriyal/StationaryDistributionProject/README.md

  Graphical view- Pie chart<br />

  Implementation:-<br />
- 1)Admin need to register first, admin need to add name and password and then click on register button.
-(Durning the time the deault value can be changed such as total file,sheets,etc Value can be Changes).<br />
+ 1)Admin need to register first, admin needs to add name and password and then click on register button.
+(Durning the time of registrattion the default value is created.It  can be changed such as total file,sheets,etc ).<br />
 <div align="center">
     <img src="/images/Register.jpeg" width="400px"</img>
 </div>
- 2)After registartion Admin is already login.
-Admin can logout using logout button.<br />
+ 2)After registartion, admin is already login.
+Admin can logout using logout button.
+After information all login is recieved.
+At the time of logout the admin need to update the information using Update info button.<br />
  <div align="center">
     <img src="/images/Admin Login.jpeg" width="400px"</img>
 </div>